isomerpages/ogp-dunman/_cshe-programme/Parents’ Involvement.md

 In Dunman High, we recognise that parents play an important and irreplaceable role in the holistic education of the children.
 As such, we involve parents in a number of our programmes and organise an engagement session with the universities for the parents.

-Parents who are happy to partner the school in our CSHE Programme may email us at cshe@dhs.sg.
+Parents who are happy to partner the school in our CSHE Programme may email us at cshe@dhs.edu.sg.

 ![](/images/parents-involvement.jpg)